This story originally appeared on EverythingZoomer.com on Nov. 16 2018.

 As we face down yet another season of sniffles, staying healthy may be harder simply because we’re another year older.

-It’s estimated that between 70 and 85 per cent of seasonal flu-related deaths have occurred in people 65 years and older.
+It’s estimated that between 70 and 85 per cent of seasonal flu-related deaths occur in people 65 years and older.
 Not to mention, the flu can increase the risk for pneumonia, which more people over the age of 65 die from each year than car accidents.

-We recently spoke with Dawn Bowdish, the Canada Research Chair on Aging and Immunity, who has spend the last 10 years heading up a lab at McMaster University’s Institute for Research on Aging.
+We spoke with Dawn Bowdish, the Canada Research Chair on Aging and Immunity, who has spend 10 years heading up a lab at McMaster University’s Institute for Research on Aging.
 She focuses on how changes to our immunity as we age can leave us more susceptible to pneumonia.

 TARA LOSINSKI: Why does our immune system dampen with age?